stastnypremysl/lsql-csv/README.md

 ### Examples
-One of the way, how to learn the new programming language is by understanding many concrete examples of its usage.
+One of the way, how to learn the new programming language is by understanding concrete examples of its usage.
 The following examples are written explicitly for the purpose - to teach a reader, how to use the tool `lsql-csv` by showing him many examples of its usage.

 The following examples might be not enough for reader, who don't know Unix/Linux scripting enough.
 If this is the case, please consider learning Unix/Linux scripting first before LSQL.